Latin American and Latino Studies

 Kim Cameron-Dominguez.
 Assistant professor of anthropology.
 Race/ethnicity, gender, affect theory, work and mobilities, urban/place-centered ethnography, discourse theory, U.S. and Latin America, Black diasporic populations.
 PhD 2018, MA 2006 University of California at Santa Cruz.
 BA 2004 Mount Holyoke College.

 Matthew N. Johnston.
-Associate professor of art history, director of the Latin American and Latino Studies Program.
-Modern art history.
+Associate professor of art history.
+Modern Art History.
 PhD 2004, MA 1994 University of Chicago.
 BA 1992 Yale University.

 Bruce M. Podobnik.
 Associate professor of sociology.
 Environmental sociology, social theory, mixed methods, the sociocultural dimensions of activism, the social roots of happiness.
 PhD 2000, MA 1994 Johns Hopkins University.
 BA 1991 University of California at Santa Cruz.